jtenner/ason/README.md

 }
 ```

-In the case the array is a `StaticArray`, the decoded result must have a different shape, and can be encoded the same way.
-Both the `StaticDataArray` and `StaticReferenceArray` segment have the same shape, just a slightly different type during the encoding process.
+In the case the array is a `StaticArray`, the decoded result must have a different shape, and can be encoded exactly the same way.
+Both the `StaticDataArray` and `StaticReferenceArray` segment have the same shape as their respective `Array` types.

 For fields, we need to store them at their respective offsets, and store their size.
 We cannot assume any kind of shape, and defer to the compiler, using `sizeof<T>()` and `offsetof<T>()` at compile time to be sure that we have the correct offset and size for each field.